mdn/developer-portal/docs/automatic-publishing-to-s3.md

 # CDN invalidation

-We'll lean on Wagtail for frontend/CDN cache invalidation: https://docs.wagtail.io/en/v2.6.2/reference/contrib/frontendcache.html#frontend-cache-purging
+We can't lean on Wagtail for frontend/CDN cache invalidation because the build-and-sync process happens asynchronously, so we'll be handling that with a post-publish API call to the CDN